-The chain of five events: i) the drawal of the cheque, ii) the presentation of the cheque, iii) the returning of the cheque as unpaid, iv) the giving of notice and v) the failure to make the payment within 15 days of receiving the notice – complete the commission of the offence, described under Section 138 of the Negotiable Instruments Act, 1881 (“Act”).
-That is what K. Bhaskaran, (1999) 7 SCC 510 (“Bhaskaran”) held in 1999.
+The chain of five events: i) the drawal of the cheque, ii) the presentation of the cheque, iii) the returning of the cheque as unpaid, iv) the giving of notice and v) the failure to make the payment within 15 days of receiving the notice – complete the commission of the offence, described under Section 138 of The Negotiable Instruments Act, 1881.
+That is what K. Bhaskaran, (1999) 7 SCC 510 held in 1999.
 The Hon’ble Supreme Court of India observed that the offence under Section 138 is only complete when the drawer fails to pay the cheque amount within the period of 15 days stipulated under clause (c) of the proviso to Section 138.
-And since it is difficult to identify where precisely the drawer failed – for the purposes of ascertaining territorial jurisdiction – “if the five different acts were done in five different localities any of the Courts exercising jurisdiction in of the five local areas can become the place of trial for the offence under Section 138 of the Act” and the Complainant is at liberty to file a complaint Petition at any of those places.
+And since it is difficult to identify where precisely the drawer failed – for the purposes of ascertaining territorial jurisdiction – “if the five different acts were done in five different localities any of the Courts exercising jurisdiction in of the five local areas can become the place of trial for the offence under Section 138 ” and there is liberty to file a complaint at any of those places.